 From early 15c. as "power that rules destinies, agency which predetermines events; supernatural predetermination;" also "destiny personified."
 Meaning "that which must be" is from 1660s; sense of "final event" is from 1768.
 The Latin sense evolution is from "sentence of the Gods" (Greek theosphaton) to "lot, portion" (Greek moira, personified as a goddess in Homer).

-The sense of "one of the three goddesses (Clotho, Lachesis, and Atropos) who determined the course of a human life" is in English by 1580s.
+The sense of "one of the three goddesses (Clotho, Lachesis, and Atropos) who determined the course of a human life" (or, as Blount has it, "the three Ladies of destiny") is in English by 1580s.
 Their Greek name was Moirai (see above), from a verb meaning "to receive one's share."
-Latin Parca "one of the three Fates or goddesses of fate" (source of French parque "a Fate;" Spanish parca "Death personified; the Grim Reaper") might be from parcere "act sparingly, refrain from; have mercy upon, forbear to injure or punish" (probably here a euphemism) or plectere "to weave, plait."
+Latin Parca "one of the three Fates or goddesses of fate" (source of French parque "a Fate;" Spanish parca "Death personified; the Grim Reaper") might be from parcere "act sparingly, refrain from; have mercy upon, forbear to injure or punish" (if so, probably here a euphemism) or plectere "to weave, plait."
 The native word in English was wyrd (see weird).

 J'y suivais un serpent qui venait de me mordre

 Et quelle sombre soif de la limpidité!